nolanschan/nolanschan.github.io/projects/quadcopter/index.markdown

 Our goal was to use commercially-available parts to build a quadcopter which would be capable of self-stabilization.
 We chose to use an Arduino UNO as our flight controller since it was something we all had worked with before in some way, shape, or form.

+- test
+- list
+- here

+  test
+  list
+  here

+- one
+-   more
+-   list

 ## Index ##

 [Summary / tl;dr](#summary--tldr) <br>